VROOM-Project/vroom/docs/API.md

 ### Capacity restrictions

-Use `capacity` for vehicles and `amount` for jobs to describe a problem with capacity restrictions.
-Those arrays can be used to model custom restrictions for several metrics at once, e.g. number of items, weight, volume etc. A vehicle is only allowed to serve a set of jobs if the `amount` component sums are lower than the matching value in `capacity` for each metric.
-When using multiple components for `amount` and `capacity`, it is recommended to put the most important/limiting metrics first.
+Use amounts (`capacity` for vehicles, `delivery` and `pickup` for jobs) to describe a problem with capacity restrictions.
+Those arrays can be used to model custom restrictions for several metrics at once, e.g. number of items, weight, volume etc. A vehicle is only allowed to serve a set of jobs if the resulting load at each route step is lower than the matching value in `capacity` for each metric.
+When using multiple components for amounts, it is recommended to put the most important/limiting metrics first.

+It is assumed that all delivery-related amounts for jobs are loaded at vehicle start, while all pickup-related amounts for jobs are brought back at vehicle end.

 ### Skills